Sizzl/LeagueAS140/README.md

 Not all classes are included here, but the majority are for most modification scenarios.

 Some code is included where it makes sense to have it, but the majority of functions and states are outlined for illustration only.

+# More info
+Home of the UT Assault league - https://forums.utassault.net/